Blueberry Brown Betty

 Hmmm, let’s see… First of all, it’s about the easiest thing EVER to make.
 I think it might have been the first dessert I’ve ever made, so it’s perfect for beginners.
 I’m making it in my slow cooker, which is super energy-efficient and a great way to keep your kitchen cool, just in case you are not experiencing the same unseasonably cool, wackadoo temperatures.
 And, it’s totally adaptable, to your own personal tastes, and to whatever fruit is in season in your neck of the woods.
 I’m telling ya, you can’t mess this thing up!

-I first learned how to make a Brown Betty with apples (OMG heaven!), but if you are lucky enough to live a state over from what’s arguably the blueberry capital of the world, you might want to follow my lead and use blueberries.
+I first learned how to make a brown betty with apples (OMG heaven!), but if you are lucky enough to live a state over from what’s arguably the blueberry capital of the world, you might want to follow my lead and use blueberries.
 You’ll love how they cook down so jammy, sweet, and gooey, and the buttery whole wheat bread crumbs provide a hearty contrast.
-A bit of sugar and lemon give it such a summery vibe, but a warm dish of this between your palms is so comforting on drizzly, gray day!
+A bit of sugar and lemon give it such a summery vibe, but a warm dish of this between your palms is so comforting on a drizzly, gray day!

 It’s as simple as tossing these pantry staples together…